JueK3y-Prv/Project-TypeError/README.md

 - It also includes:
   - Automatic detection for Light / Dark mode
   - Switch between those two modes
+  - Automatic detection of EN or DE language
   - Change between EN and DE
 <br>